jkeohan/rctr-2-14-22/w20d19/react-and-shopify.md

 ### Working With Shopify's React-Form Package

-Since working with Forms is common in the **Admin** tool at Shopify, their developers took it one step further and created an entire **React-Form** npm pacakge that does much of the heavy lifting.
+Since working with Forms is common when working in the **Admin**, Shopify took it one step further and created an entire **React-Form** npm package that does much of the heavy lifting.
 The package is one of many which are included in their **Quilt Repo**.

 <hr>

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 2min
 <br>

-Let's take a closer look at the publicly available [Quilt](https://github.com/Shopify/quilt) repository of packages and then we a deeper dive into the [react-form](https://github.com/Shopify/quilt) package.
+Let's take a closer look at the publicly available [Quilt](https://github.com/Shopify/quilt) repository of packages and then we take a deeper dive into the [react-form](https://github.com/Shopify/quilt) package.

 <img src="https://screenshot.click/30-34-e4e5r-mysts.png" width="700px"/>